Azu-Orioha/AWS_Project/README.md

 Create an S3 Bucket
   - a cloud storage where all data is stored
 Once the S3 bucket is created
-  - create a folder with the bucket called orders
+  - create a folder within S3 bucket called orders